 - For vomiting or diarrhea, students must stay out for 24 hours after the last incident. - For a fever of 100 or higher, students must stay out for 24 hours after the last incidence of fever.
-When the student has been fever free for 24 hours without the use of fever reducing medications, they may return to school. - Please note that students may not return to school midday and should plan to return on the next morning after the 24 hour time period.
-For example, if a student vomited at 11 a.m. on Tuesday, they may not return until Thursday morning. - Please inform the Health team by sending an email to health@ngfs.org, when your student is ready to return to school. - When your student has severe symptoms or symptoms that last for more than a day or two we strongly recommend that you seek guidance from your healthcare provider. - We understand that some students may experience chronic symptoms.
-If a student falls into this category, please let the school Health team know, health@ngfs.org.
+When fever free for 24 hours without the aid of fever reducing medications, the student may return to school. - When your student is ready to return to school, please inform the School Nurse by sending an email to health@ngfs.org.
+Please wait to receive a clearance response before sending your student to school. - Please note that students may not return to school midday and should plan to return on the next morning after the 24 hour time period.
+For example, if a student vomited at 11 a.m. on Tuesday, they may not return until Thursday morning. - When your student has severe symptoms or symptoms that last for more than a day or two, we strongly recommend that you seek guidance from your healthcare provider. - We understand that some students may experience chronic symptoms.
+If a student falls into this category, please let the School Nurse by sending an email to health@ngfs.org.